Master of Prosthetics-Orthotics

 - Our location on a large medical center campus offers outstanding opportunities in our hospitals, clinics, and academic community.

-- We’re affiliated with Dallas’ top hospitals – ranked among the best in the nation: Children's Medical Center Dallas, Dallas Veterans Affairs Medical Center, Parkland Health & Hospital System, Texas Scottish Rite Hospital for Children, William P. Clements Jr. University Hospital, and Zale Lipshy University Hospital.
+- We’re affiliated with Dallas’ top hospitals – ranked among the best in the nation: Children's Health ℠, Dallas Veterans Affairs Medical Center, Parkland Health & Hospital System, Texas Scottish Rite Hospital for Children, William P. Clements Jr. University Hospital, and Zale Lipshy University Hospital.

 - We operate an integrated patient care clinic where faculty members treat patients and remain current with clinical trends.
 Their experience translates into unique learning opportunities in the classroom and the most up-to-date clinical education available.